macedo6000/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends.

 ## Overview of Project
+Louise, an up-and-coming playwright, is starting a crowdfund campaign to help fund her play titled Fever.
+She needs insight on the dataset provided in order for her play to be a success.

 ### Purpose
 The purpose of this analysis is to compare how different campaigns fared in relation to their launch dates and funding goals using visualizations.
-The main trends focused on is theater/plays category to determine campaign outcomes: successful, failed, and canceled.
+The main category trends will be focused on is theater/plays to determine campaign outcomes: successful, failed, and canceled.

 ## Analysis and Challenges
+Prior to analyzing and creating visualizations for the crowdfunding campaign, the data must first be organized, sorted, and analyzed.
+First, the Outcomes column was color coded to help the individual outcomes stand out.
+Then, the category/subcategory column was separated and placed in their own column.
+Also, the unix timestamps were converted to readable format.

+Kickstarter_Challenge.xlsx

 ### Analysis of Outcomes Based on Launch Date
 ![](./Resources/Theater_Outcomes_vs_Launch.png)